DukeEnglish/mt-class/hw1.md

 ---------------------

 Your challenge is to improve the alignment error rate as much as possible.
-It shouldn’t be hard: while our intuition about the coocurrence of words makes our aligner better than chance, it is still very crude.
+It shouldn't be hard: while our intuition about the coocurrence of words makes our aligner better than chance, it is still very crude.
 Among other problems, you may have noticed that some words tend to spuriously align to many other words in the translation.
 Perhaps you could add some heuristics